phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 Currently, we only provide BIOS support, but support for UEFI is planned, too.
 If you'd like to help us with this, check out the [Github issue](https://github.com/phil-opp/blog_os/issues/349).

 ### BIOS Boot
-Almost all x86 systems have support for BIOS booting, even newer UEFI-based machines (they include an emulated BIOS).
+Almost all x86 systems have support for BIOS booting, including newer UEFI-based machines that use an emulated BIOS.
 This is great, because you can use the same boot logic across all machines from the last centuries.
 But this wide compatibility is at the same time the biggest disadvantage of BIOS booting, because it means that the CPU is put into a 16-bit compatibility mode called [real mode] before booting so that archaic bootloaders from the 1980s would still work.

 But let's start from the beginning: